kevin51jiang/msci-446/README.md

 1. steamExtendData.js: given apps.json, it looks on steam for details.
 Outputs it to working/steamData/\<steamId>.json
 1. downloadItad.js: given apps.json, it looks on new itad page and downloads history from it in html files.
 Outputs to working/itadData/\<itadPlain>.html
 1. itadExtendData.js: given all html files in working/itadData/, it extracts the sales data and outputs it to working/itadProcessed/\<itadPlain>.json
+1. glue.js: given all previous data, combines to make data/processed/data.json.
+This has been zipped in the github repo because it is too large to fit.
+WE HAVE DATA NOW
+1. cleanData1.r: is used to do some preliminary cleaning of data (dropping unused columns, one-hot encoding some fields, removing NA, doing some filtering), and outputs rNormalized.json.
+Made in exploratory.io.
+1. cleanData2.py: is used to create timestamps from report/rNormalized.json into a tabular version we can use.